KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :attr:`PADDING`                       :struct:`StyleRectOffset`       Spacing between the outside of the widget and its contents (text, etc.).
     :attr:`BORDER`                        :struct:`StyleRectOffset`       Size of the edges in the 9-slice image for BG images in NORMAL, HOVER, etc.
     :attr:`ALIGN`                         :struct:`string`                One of "CENTER", "LEFT", or "RIGHT".
 See note below.
+    :attr:`FONT`                          :struct:`string`                The name of the font of the text on the content or "" if the default.
-    :attr:`FONTSIZE`                      :struct:`scalar`                The size of the text on the label.
+    :attr:`FONTSIZE`                      :struct:`scalar`                The size of the text on the content.
     :attr:`RICHTEXT`                      :struct:`Boolean`               Set to False to disable rich-text (<i>...</i>, etc.)
     :attr:`NORMAL`                        :struct:`StyleState`            Properties for the widget normally.
     :attr:`ON`                            :struct:`StyleState`            Properties for when the widget is under the mouse and "on".